 Like most offices, it’s best to schedule an appointment, but if it is just a simple question or you are in need of a quick chat, come right on in!
-The office is open from 9:00 am until 5:00 pm, Monday through Friday.
+The office is Nugent Hall 353 (inside the library on the 3rd floor of Nugent) and we are open from 9:00 am until 5:00 pm, Monday through Friday.

-If you want to schedule time with Lauren Kilian, please request an appointment here.
+If you want to schedule time with Director of Disability Services, Lauren Kilian, please request an appointment here.

 Questions About Disability Services

 Yes, absolutely.
-You would register for Disability Services with the temporary disability and will be provided accommodations as long as necessary.
+You would request accommodations for Disability Services with a temporary disability and will be provided applicable accommodations as long as necessary.
 Documentation of the temporary disability is still required.

 Yes!
 Academic Access students have access to all of the accommodations that Disability Services has to offer, in addition to what the Academic Access Program offers.